saikrmet/open-census-mcp-server/README.md

 # Census-MCP-Server

 > **Disclaimer: This is an independent project and is not officially affiliated with or endorsed by the U.S. Census Bureau.
-All data is sourced from publicly available Census Bureau APIs.
-No Census seals, logos, or branding are used.
-Any opinions or other statements expressed are the authors own and do not necessarily reflect his employer's**
+All data is sourced from publicly available Census Bureau APIs with endpoint versions pinned to current releases.
+No Census seals, logos, or branding are used in compliance with Title 13 restrictions.
+Any views expressed are those of the authors and not those of the U.S. Census Bureau.**

 ## Census in Your Pocket 📱